MarcosBrum/scientific_production/Readme.md

-# academic_production
+# scientific_production
-This repository contains the list of my academic production - scientific papers and Graduate courses lectured.
+This repository contains the list of my scientific production - scientific papers and Graduate courses lectured.